Solving Hamilton-Jacobi equations by residual minimization of monotone finite-difference discretizations: Time dependent problems

-can formally be viewed as a special case of the general stationary framework \eqref{eq:scheme-steady-1} by defining an augmented variable $y = (t,x)$ and a Hamiltonian $\cH(y, u, p_y) = p_t + F(x, u, p_x)$, this perspective somehow obscures fundamental structural differences that distinguish time from spatial dimensions.
+can formally be viewed as a special case of the stationary framework \eqref{eq:hj} by treating $(t,x)$ as a single augmented variable.
+However, the causality in the time variable allows a separate treatment.

-The primary distinction lies in the \textbf{vanishing viscosity mechanism} used to select the unique physical (entropy) solution.
-In the generic stationary setting analyzed previously, the vanishing viscosity method involves a full elliptic perturbation:

-Applying this blindly to the time-dependent setup would imply the presence of a second-order time derivative $-\epsilon u_{tt}$, rendering the equation elliptic in space-time.
-However, in physical models and standard numerical schemes, the regularization is inherently \textbf{parabolic}, affecting only the spatial variables:

-There is typically no second-order vanishing viscosity term in the time dimension ($u_{tt}$).
-This absence of temporal diffusion enforces strict \textbf{causality}: the solution at time $t$ depends only on the history $[0, t]$, not on future times.
-Furthermore, the sign of the viscosity parameter $\epsilon$ is critical.
-Having $\epsilon > 0$ is essential for the well-posedness of the parabolic perturbation; a negative sign would lead to an ill-posed backward heat equation, violating the entropy conditions required to select the physically relevant weak solution.
-Consequently, while the algebraic structure of the Hamiltonian is linear in $p_t$, the analytical and numerical treatment of the time variable requires a distinction from the spatial variables to respect this causal, parabolic structure.